All about the Edinburgh Whisky Festival in 2026

 • Bus routes 12, 26, 31, and 36 serve the stadium area

-• All visitors must be 18 or over, and a valid photo ID may be requested at the entrance.
+• All visitors must be 18 or over and carry a valid photo ID to show at the entrance.

 • Outside drinks or liquids are not permitted inside the festival venue.

-• Tickets are non-refundable and cannot be transferred to another event; session changes may be possible if requested in advance and space allows.
+• Tickets are non-refundable and cannot be transferred to another event.
+However, session changes may be possible if requested in advance and space allows.

 • Murrayfield Stadium offers accessible toilet facilities throughout the venue.